 For hosts running one or two properties alongside a day job, this is the difference between constant phone-checking and actual freedom.
 You get 24/7 concierge-level responsiveness without hiring a 24/7 team.

-Pillar 3: Operational control (the feature nobody talks about)
+3. Task Management: Operational control (the feature nobody talks about)

 Field teams (cleaners, maintenance crews, inspectors) need more than a text thread.
 They need task assignments that auto-trigger when a guest checks out, checklists specific to each property, and the ability to upload completion photos before the next guest arrives.